Haruko386/ApDepth/README.md

 ### 📷 Prepare images

-1. Use selected images from our paper:
+1. Use selected images under `input`

-    ```bash
-    bash script/download_sample_data.sh
-    ```

-1. Or place your images in a directory, for example, under `input/in-the-wild_example`, and run the following inference command.
+1. Or place your images in a directory, for example, under `input/test-image`, and run the following inference command.

 ### 🎮 Run inference with paper setting